 Impact investors balance financial return with the impact of the investment.
 Investors continue to want to know more about the farms that are in the Iroquois Valley portfolio as well as understand what cumulative positive impacts are across their investments.
 Throughout the SRN process, it became clear that different types of investors have different criteria for understanding impact.
 In general, early SRN investors were individuals who were more interested in the stories about the farms and farmers behind the investment than in any specific metric.
-They sought information about actual farm-level activities and felt that stories from the field provided sufficient insight.
+They sought information about actual farm-level activities and felt that stories from the field provided more insight than data quantifying the impact.

-As the SRN's scaled and institutional investors began showing interest, quantifying impact became more important.
-Questions about the metrics Iroquois Valley used to measure impact, and its due diligence and portfolio management process with farmers became more routine.
+As the SRN's scaled and organizational investors began showing interest, quantifying impact became more important.
+Questions about the metrics Iroquois Valley used to measure impact, and how they worked with their farmers became more routine.
 Providing stories that balanced both nuance and data became essential.